-- Decide how many hygiene kits you're doing.
-Please do an equal amount of male and female kits. - All items in the kits should be full-sized, brand new, and things like toothbrushes and razors should be sealed for safety and sanitation. - Consider using gallon bags or grocery type bags to pack your materials and clearly mark if the bags are male or female. - Tape the tops of shampoos, conditioners, and body washes closed to prevent hard-to-clean explosions inside backpacks of the children who may receive these kits. - Collect or purchase items for kit assembly.
+- Decide how many hygiene kits you're doing. - All items in the kits should be full-sized, brand new, and things like toothbrushes and razors should be sealed for safety and sanitation. - Consider using gallon bags or grocery type bags to pack your materials and clearly mark if the bags are male or female. - Tape the tops of shampoos, conditioners, and body washes closed to prevent hard-to-clean explosions inside backpacks of the children who may receive these kits. - Collect or purchase items for kit assembly.